jon-wade/oriServer/README.md

 * **Concurrency**: the app can be scaled by spinning up more containers, as processes above.
 * **Disposability**: in the development environment a simple one line command is all that is required to spin up or tear down the app.
 In a production K8, pods running containers are mortal and can be scaled up or down by a single CLI command.
-* **Dev/Prod parity**: XXXXXX
+* **Dev/Prod parity**: The development environment runs within the Docker container that will run on production isolating local development environment configuration issues from the application runtime.
-* **Logs**: In production, logs would be exported from the cluster as an event stream using something like FluentD and collected in a tool to query the streams, for instance CloudWatch.
+* **Logs**: In production, logs would likely be exported from the cluster as an event stream using something like FluentD and collected in a tool to query the streams, for instance CloudWatch.
 * **Admin processes**: Docker and Docker-compose files are committed to the repo and can be run as one-off processes.

 ### Best cloud native understanding

+TODO

 ### Expansion to incorporate an eventstore